Maternal health in Ethiopia: Maternal health situation in Ethiopia

-Following the MDGs target, Ethiopia developed the Health Sector Development Program (HSDP I, II, II, and IV along with performance monitoring and evaluation of the health services.
-The primary focus of HSDP is improving the provision of primary health care services to mothers and children and prevention and control of communicable diseases in order to reach the targeted outcome.
-Maternal and child health is the major area and target where different efforts and contributions have been made from the beginning of HSDP I.

 According to Health Sector Development Plan IV (HSDP IV), which was being implemented from 2012 to 2015, the performance evaluation of 2013/14 indicated progress in achievement of family planning service coverage, antenatal care service coverage, institutional delivery and postnatal service coverage.
 Furthermore, access to emergency obstetric care in the reduction of maternal death during pregnancy and child birth through provision of Basic and Comprehensive Emergency Obstetric Care are the areas where special attention has been given and improvements have been observed.